Comprehensive Psychoanalytic Psychotherapy Program

 A. Theoretical courses

-The courses of this year focus on the fundamentals and basic elements of psychoanalytic psychotherapy and have been especially designed to provide a mental frame for the trainees in order to make them ready to learn the advanced topics in the following years.
-At the end of the first year, the trainees will be expected to have an introductory knowledge of the basic concepts in psychoanalytic psychotherapy, analytic attitude and methods of treatment.
+This year's courses focus on the fundamentals and basic elements of psychoanalytic psychotherapy and have been designed to provide a mental frame for the trainees to prepare them to learn the advanced topics in the following years.
+At the end of the first year, the trainees will be expected to have an introductory knowledge of the basic concepts in psychoanalytic psychotherapy, analytic attitude, ethical issues in psychoanalytic therapy, and treatment methods.

 Year one